You can create a new Case to track, monitor, and remediate similar assets using either of the following methods:

 Learn more about how to manage Roles.

 When you save a newly created Case, a list of assets currently matching the query is also saved.
-From then on, Case Progress is calculated based on assets that leave the query due to their being reconciled/remediated.
-You can manage the new Case together with already existing Cases from the Case Management page, and open the configuration of any Case to track its progress and change its status or any other field (except the Base Query).
-When all initial assets (with the exception of assets that may be removed from the system over the course of time) are remediated, you can close a Case.
+From that point on, Case Progress is calculated based on assets that leave the query due to their being reconciliation or remediation.
+You can manage the new Case alongside existing Cases from the Case Management page.
+You can also open the configuration of any Case to track its progress and change its status or any other field (except the Base Query).
+A Case can be closed when all initial assets (with the exception of assets that may be removed from the system over time) are remediated.

 To create a new Case

-- In the Case Management page, click Create Case.
-The Create Case drawer opens.
+On the Case Management page, click Create Case.
+The Create Case drawer - Case tab opens.

-Optionally, set an email notification to inform the Case assignee (recommended) and others on the Case opening.
+- Optionally, set an email notification to inform the Case assignee (recommended) and others about the Case opening.

 Filling in Case Information

-This section describes how to fill in Case details, including Case Title, Type, Priority of the Case, Status, Due Date, and Assignee.
+This section explains how to complete the Case details, including Case Title, Type, Priority of the Case, Status, Due Date, and Assignee.

 To fill in Case information